luckypoem/moesocks/README.md

   infeasible unless AES256 stream cipher can be broken on a per connection basis.
 This is made more difficult by that the encryption method can be easily swapped to, for example, Salsa20.
-With this much redundancy in encryption options, the Great Firewall of China (GFW) was likely to be left with only two
+With this much redundancy in encryption options, the Great Firewall of China (GFW) is likely to be left with only two
   options: block any transmission it can not understand using any method, particularly DPI, or leave shadowsocks alone.
 So far GFW has chosen the latter.